ftpsolutions/gosnmp-python/README.md

 #### Prerequisites

 * Go 1.9
-* Python 2.7.13 or newer (Python 2.7.10 delivered with Mac OS doesn't seem to work)
+* Python 2.7.13 or newer (Python 2.7.10 delivered with Mac OS doesn't seem to work); pr
+* PyPy 5.9 or newer
 * pip
 * virtualenvwrapper
 * pkgconfig/pkg-config
+* Python cffi module (if using Python instead of PyPy)

 #### Setup (for dev)